 Sold in packs of 12, Ben's 30% Tick and Insect Repellent Wipes offer easy application of bug repellent liquid — simply tear open the package and apply directly, offering better control and placement than with liquids or sprays.
 Made of 30 percent DEET, the fragrance-free water-based formula contains no alcohol, so that it evaporates slowly and avoids direct skin absorption.
 It repels bugs and insects for up to eight hours, and is very travel-friendly — just take as many as you need for a few days, and leave the rest behind without adding bulk to your kit or risk spillage of a lotion or spray.

-The U.S.-made Mosquito Band from Bug Bam! provides a no-chemical solution to protect you and your loved ones from mosquitos.
-Rather than direct on-skin application, it uses a mixture of active ingredients like geraniol, lemongrass, peppermint, and citronella oils to repel Aedex, Culex, and Anopheles mosquitoes — but, notably, does not fend off other bugs like gnats or ticks.
-Each two-pack comes in a resealable “vapor” bag that helps maintain the life of the product, which has an effective duration of up to 100 hours.
+The Mosquito Bracelets from Cliganic provides a no-chemical solution to protect you and your loved ones from mosquitos.
+Rather than direct on-skin application, it uses a mixture of active ingredients like geraniol, lemongrass, and citronella oils to repel Aedex, Culex, and Anopheles mosquitoes — but, notably, does not fend off other bugs like gnats or ticks.
+Each ten-pack comes in a resealable bag that helps maintain the life of the product.
 The bands themselves are non-toxic and water- and sweat-proof and have proven to be non-irritant on children of all ages.
-If you're in places with lots of mosquitos, use them both — the one-size-fits-all bands easily wrap around your ankle or wrist, as well as chair legs/arms and tree branches.
+If you're in places with lots of mosquitos, use them frequently — the one-size-fits-all bands easily wrap around your ankle or wrist, as well as chair legs/arms and tree branches.